 I once spent six days bow hunting in the Uintas with nary a break in the clouds.
 Maybe my brother has a point, or maybe not.
 The important thing is to plan for everything you think might happen and pack no more than you absolutely need.
 (Sleeping bags and raingear WILL be needed.)

-If you’re ready to find your own fishing adventure in the high country now is a good time to take a trip into the High Uintas Wilderness Area.
+If you're ready to find your own fishing adventure in the high country now is a good time to take a trip into the High Uintas Wilderness Area.
 Check this page for more info on the High Uintas Wilderness Area.
-And for stocking information, check the Utah Division of Wildlife Resources website.
+And for stocking information, check the DWR fish stocking website information.
 Thanks for reading and happy fishing!